LunaY0Yuki/cs124/design.md

 1. The users can press the filter button at any time (except when they are editing an item).
 2. Once they press down the filter button, a drop-up menu will appear above the filter button (as seen in image 2).
-3. Then, after the users press down on a specific option, which is "Uncompleted" in this case, the drop-up menu will
-4. automatically disappear, and the app will only display the "Uncompleted" items (shown in image 3).
+3. Then, after the users press down on a specific option, which is "Uncompleted" in this case, the drop-up menu will automatically disappear, and the app will only display the "Uncompleted" items (shown in image 3).

 ## Task 6: Delete Completed Items
 ### Design Ideas / Decisions
-We aimed to make the delete button and its options menu have the same design as the filter's.
+We aimed to make the delete button and its option menu have the same design as the filter's.

 Before finalizing the available options, we consider a possible delete mode that will allow the user hand-pick which item they want to delete.
 Thus, initially, we have four options for delete: all, completed, uncompleted, and custom.
 The option